xlturing/machine-learning-journey/README.md

 ## Bayes classifier

-If there are any problem, please contact me(litaoxiao@gmail.com).
+If there are any problems, please contact me(litaoxiao@gmail.com).